 Testing and Traveling

-- If you are coming to the United States from abroad, there are testing requirements for entry to the US.
+- If you are coming to the United States from abroad, there are no longer testing requirements for entry to the US.
 The best site for that information is at the CDC.

 - The state of Alaska also has some information that may be relevant to you, especially if you are traveling outside of the Fairbanks area during your stay.